 Discover Tortola, Virgin Gorda, Jost Van Dyke, Cooper and Peter Island on your BVI Yacht Charter

-At Boatbookings, we offer a myriad of chartering options.
-Whether you want a week on a crewed motor yacht, a catamaran, a sailboat, or even a day charter...we do it all.
-Our team of expert brokers see the yachts, they meet the crew and they visit the local hotspots each year.
-They are the first port of call for planning a bespoke itinerary for your next vacation.
-Contact our broker team via the about us page or simply email firstname.lastname@example.org to start planning your trip today.
+Our team of expert brokers review the yachts, meet the crew and visit the local Caribbean yachting hotspots each year.
+We are the first port of call for planning a bespoke itinerary for your British Virgin Islands vacation.
+Contact us, read about us or simply email firstname.lastname@example.org to start planning your tailor-made BVI boat holiday today!

 The British Virgin Islands, more commonly known as the BVI, is a yacht charter paradise.
 The BVI have all of the ingredients for a perfect Caribbean sailing holiday: consistent winds, gorgeous islands, a mixture of deserted beaches, luxury hotels, shipwrecks, beach party towns and a charm that perfectly fits the tranquillity of sailing.
 The BVI is one of the most prestigious yacht charter destinations in the world.
 The islands are home to some of the finest luxury motor yachts, crewed catamarans and sailing yachts in the world.

 The Impact of Hurricane Irma and Maria on BVI Chartering and Boat Vacations

 Hurricane Irma (and to a lesser extent Maria) hit the BVI with tremendous force in September 2017.
 The locals began rebuilding immediately, and have demonstrated an amazing resiliency.
 We're happy to say that the islands sprang back extremely quickly and that most of the major bars, restaurants, and attractions are all now open.
 And of course, the snorkeling, marine life, and sunsets are untouched!